-Here we will show you how to have your perfect travel plan; you will be able to choose the most suitable one.
+Here, we will show you how to create your perfect travel plan, allowing you to choose the most suitable one.

 There is much more to visit than just Machu Picchu.